 Conventional mortgages are backed by federally controlled agencies Fannie Mae and Freddie Mac.
-These quasi-government companies purchase loans that meet certain standards, like loan-to-value ratio, credit score, and type of property.
-This is why conventional loans are often called conforming loans – they must conform to Fannie/Freddie rules.
+These quasi-government companies purchase loans meeting certain standards, like loan-to-value ratio, credit score, and type of property.
+This is why conventional loans are often called conforming loans — they must conform to Fannie/Freddie rules.

 Banks can lend at very low rates when they approve Fannie- and Freddie-eligible loans.
 This agency backing translates to a big benefit to the consumer.

 Almost every refinance shopper will get a different rate based on their situation.
 Fannie Mae and Freddie Mac set rate adjustments according to factors in the loan file.
 For instance, a customer refinancing a rental property will receive a rate that is a quarter to a half of one percent higher than someone refinancing a primary residence.
 Likewise, someone with a 660 score will receive about a quarter of one percent higher rate than a customer with a 700 score.

 In short, conventional refinance rates are based on risk.
 Get the best refinance rate by being a low-risk borrower.
 But current rates are such that even mortgage applicants who don’t fit neatly inside a box are getting great rates.Check today's rates here and apply for a conventional refinance.

 Refinance shoppers often ask whether there is a conventional streamline refinance similar to an FHA streamline loan that does not require an appraisal or income verification.
 Many homeowners who have a conventional loan now want to refinance that requires less paperwork.

 While there is not an official conventional streamline program, the HARP refinance came close, but this program is now expired.
 Most homeowners did not need an appraisal to use this loan.